Note: This story was written after The Dream. One would much better relate to this story after reading The Dream first.

 The clump clump and the grinding sound gravel makes as you step on it was a welcome sound as he walked along on the old narrow gravel road.
 The sound was music to his ears.

 A cloud was forming in his mind as to the reason he was heading toward the old Randall Farm, again and again berating himself as to this crazy wild idea which had no possibility of ever coming to pass.
 Where would he sleep tonight?
 It was gettin' nigh on suppertime and he felt a hunger pain at the thought of doing without tonight.
-He'd already polished his last slice of baloney and the scarce bit of munchies left in the little sack would leave him hungry.
+He'd already polished off his last slice of baloney and the scarce bit of munchies left in the little sack would leaving him still hungry.
 He pushed it back to a far corner of his mind and decided to just enjoy the moment.

 On the left were two mobile homes which had replaced some old houses.
 At each place he passed, a passel of full blood soup hounds, some baying, some barking, some just howling as they announced his presence and warned their owners of the unknown person passing.